RunanWang/FoCore/README.md

-# FoCore
-FocusCore Decomposition of Multilayer Graphs
+# FocusCore Decomposition of Multilayer Graphs

 ## Dataset

----

 Download datasets and put them into the /Dataset folder.